Skip to main content

 Why Immunize?

 The widespread implementation of childhood vaccination programs has substantially reduced the occurrence of many vaccine-preventable diseases.
-However, adults may be at risk for these diseases and their complications if they escaped natural infection or have not been vaccinated against diphtheria, tetanus, measles, mumps, rubella, varicella (chicken pox) and poliomyelitis.
+However, adults may be at risk for these diseases and their complications if they escaped natural infection or have not been vaccinated against COVID-19, measles, mumps, rubella, diptheria, tetanus, varicalla (chicken pox), polio and others.

 Who Needs It?

-Other vaccine-preventable diseases (hepatitis B, rabies, influenza, and pneumococcal disease) may pose a risk to persons in certain age, occupational, environmental, and life-style groups and those with special health problems.
+Other vaccine-preventable diseases such as hepatitis B, pertussis (whooping cough), influenza, mpox, pneumococcal disease, and RSV (respiratory syncytial virus) may pose a risk to people in certain age, occupational, environmental, and life-style groups and those with special health problems.

-• Travelers to some countries may also be at increased risk of exposure to vaccine-preventable illnesses.
+• Travelers to some countries may also be at increased risk of exposure to vaccine-preventable illnesses such as measles, malaria and yellow fever.
+If you're traveling abroad, learn what the recommended and required vaccinations are for your destination country.

-• Foreign students, immigrants, and refugees may be susceptible to these diseases.
+• International students, immigrants and refugees who may be susceptible to these diseases.

 Traveler Information